-Gifts to public charities.
-Contributions of cash can be deducted up to 100% of the taxpayer's adjusted gross income (AGI) (increased from 60% of AGI in 2019), and the full fair market value (FMV) of appreciated property held over one year can generally be deducted up to 30% of AGI (unchanged from 2019).
+• Gifts to public charities.
+Contributions of cash can be elected to be deducted up to 100% of the taxpayer's adjusted gross income (AGI) (increased from 60% of AGI in 2019), and the full fair market value (FMV) of appreciated property held over one year can generally be deducted up to 30% of AGI (unchanged from 2019).
+For tax years beginning after December 31, 2021, the deduction will revert back to 60% of AGI.

-Caution: Cash donations to a Donor-Advised Fund (DAF) are not eligible for the 100% AGI limitation and are still subject to the 60% AGI limitation.

-Gifts to private foundations.
+- \ Caution: Cash donations to a Donor-Advised Fund (DAF) are not eligible for the 100% AGI limitation and are still subject to the 60% AGI limitation. - Gifts to private foundations.
 Contributions of cash can be deducted up to 30% of AGI, and the full FMV of publicly traded securities (if owned for over a year) can be deducted up to 20% of AGI.
-The deduction for gifts of other appreciated property may be limited to the taxpayer's cost basis.

-Caution: Deduction of contributions subject to the 30% and the 20% limitations are first reduced by the amount of cash contributions subject to the 100% limitation.
-Excess amounts not currently deductible can by carried forward for 5 years.

-Anchin Observation: Under the CARES Act, up to \$300 of charitable contributions can be taken as a deduction in arriving at AGI and applies only to individuals who do not itemize deductions.
+The deduction for gifts of other appreciated property may be limited to the taxpayer's cost basis. - \ Caution: Deduction of contributions subject to the 30% and the 20% limitations are first reduced by the amount of cash contributions subject to the 100% limitation.
+Excess amounts not currently deductible can by carried forward for 5 years. - \ Anchin Observation: Under the CARES Act, up to \$300 of charitable contributions can be taken as a deduction in arriving at AGI and applies only to individuals who do not itemize deductions.